Mastering Consuming Liferay Headless APIs

 Batch engine APIs provide a high-performance approach to interacting with large data sets.
 Clarity’s developers want to test importing and exporting with batch APIs to understand how they can interact with their object data and populate dashboards with historic data sets.

-In these exercises, you’ll export Clarity’s object entries and import JSON data with batch endpoints.
+In these exercises, you’ll export and import Clarity’s object entries with JSON data and batch API endpoints.

 Exercise: Exporting Clarity’s Existing Tickets